We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Vulvovaginitis is inflammation or infection of the vulva and vagina.
-It is a common condition affecting women and girls of all ages.
+Vulvovaginitis is an inflammation or infection of the vulva and vagina.
+Itu0026rsquo;s a common condition that affects females of all ages.
 It has a variety of causes.
-It may also be called vulvitis or vaginitis.
+Other names for this condition are vulvitis and vaginitis.